NixOS/rfcs/rfcs/0000-nix-store-layer.md

 ## Out-of-tree obligations

-### A store team

-An official NixOS-foundation-authorized teams should be set up to manage store layer design decisions (below the threshold of needing an RFC) that don't effect that the rest of Nix.
-\[Some sort of decision that affect all layers is out of scope, must be deliberated with stakeholders from other layers too, probably should be RFC due to such large scope.\]

-This team should establish communication with counter parties in Guix leadership.

 ### Website

 The fully and store-only version of Nix should both be presented for download on the website.